Circinus: Stars

+Lacaille charted and gave 8 stars Bayer designations Alpha through Theta in 1756.

 Circinus is a faint constellation, with only one star brighter than fourth magnitude.
-Alpha Circini, a white main sequence star with an apparent magnitude of 3.19, is 54 light-years away and 4° south of Alpha Centauri.
+Alpha Circini (Xami), a white main sequence star with an apparent magnitude of 3.19, is 54 light-years away and 4° south of Alpha Centauri.
 Not only the brightest star in the constellation, it is also the brightest example of a rapidly oscillating Ap (RoAp) star in the night sky.
 It has the unusual spectral type A7 Vp SrCrEu, showing increased emissions of strontium, chromium and europium.
 Stars of this type have oddly localised magnetic fields and are slightly variable.
 Alpha Circini forms a binary star system with an orange dwarf companion of spectral type K5 and magnitude 8.5, which with a separation of 5.7 arcseconds is only discernible with a telescope.
 The distance between the two stars is 260 AU and they take 2600 years to rotate around a common centre of gravity.
 The second brightest star is Beta Circini, a white main sequence star of spectral type A3Va and a magnitude of 4.07, about 100 light-years away.
 It has around 1.8 times the diameter of the Sun.

 Gamma Circini is a binary star 450 light-years away, whose components need a telescope of 150 mm to be seen, as they are only 0.8 arcseconds apart.
 The brighter component is a bluish Be star of spectral type B5IV+ and magnitude 4.51, while the dimmer component is a yellow star of magnitude 5.5.
 They orbit each other every 180 years.
 Delta Circini is also a multiple star whose components have magnitudes of 5.1 and 13.4 and orbit around a common centre of gravity every 3.9 days.
 The brighter component is a close eclipsing binary (specifically, a rotating ellipsoidal variable), with a minor dip of magnitude (0.1).
 Both are hot blue stars of spectral types O7III-V and O9.5V, respectively, and are estimated to have around 22 and 12 times the Sun's mass.
 Over 3600 light-years away, this system would outshine Venus at magnitude −4.8 if it were 32 light-years (10 parsecs) distant.
 The two main components are separated by 50 arcseconds, resolvable to the naked eye for individuals with good vision and easily discernible with a telescope.

+The constellation Circinus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Eta Circini is a yellow giant of spectral type G8III and magnitude 5.17, located around 276 light-years distant, and Zeta Circini is a blue-white main sequence star of spectral type B3V and magnitude 6.09, located around 1273 light-years away.